Romain1311/livelesson-git/README.md

 - Each person's branch changes are independent from others
 - Feature branches won't show any conflicts until you try to merge them
 - You can setup branch protection rules to protect main branch from being directly pushed into

+## Git Workflow
+- You can use dev flow